What comes to mind when you think of Portugal?

-The food is excellent both in supermarkets and restaurants alike, with top-quality restaurants all over the island – including a Michelin star restaurant.
+The food is excellent both in supermarkets and restaurants alike, with top-quality restaurants all over the island – including a Michelin-star restaurant.

-3. It’s all about outdoors
+3. It’s all about the outdoors

-As you can imagine in a place blessed with this climate, there is no shortage of outdoor leisure on offer.
+As you can imagine, in a place blessed with this climate, there is no shortage of outdoor leisure on offer.

-Whether it be taking yourself to the beach, getting lost amongst the natural landscape on hikes and treks, various outdoor and water sports or cultural sights such as museums and galleries.
+Whether it be taking yourself to the beach, getting lost amongst the natural landscape on hikes and treks, various outdoor and water sports, or cultural sights such as museums and galleries.

 There is even a theatre and an orchestra.